- This event has passed.

 Trans Literature Now: A Panel Discussion

 “Trans Literature Now” invites experts from different sectors of the literary business for an interdisciplinary conversation about living, writing, reading, and publishing trans life today.
-Kay Gabriel, C. Riley Snorton, Denne Michele Norris, and Casey Plett will be in discussion with moderator Jo Livingstone.
+Kay Gabriel, C. Riley Snorton, Denne Michele Norris, Casey Plett, and Neon Yang will be in discussion with moderator Jo Livingstone.
 Co-sponsored by the National Book Critics’ Circle and Barnard’s Center for Research on Women, this event will be streamed online with live captioning.

 Register for this event here: https://us02web.zoom.us/webinar/register/WN_CO-A-QogQUyRcfyN4jeU5A